Racine Scouts Drum and Bugle Corps: History

 In 1974 the corps competed in Class B contests as the Racine-Kenosha Scout Drum and Bugle Corps.

 After a 3-month merger with the Mariners Drum and Bugle Corps of Greendale, Wisconsin in 1975, the corps went on its own and marched in the Illinois Drum Corps Circuit in field competition and the Illinois All American Circuit.
 They continued in the Illinois All American Circuit of small, locally oriented corps in 1976.

 From 1978–1981 the corps also had a winter guard and summer guard that marched at Midwest Color Guard Circuit Shows and VFW Nationals Contest in color guard division.
 The Scouts also competed in the field show prelims.
 From 1981–1988, the corps sometimes competed in Class A60/Division III of Drum Corps Midwest (DCM), occasionally attending the DCM Championships in DeKalb, Illinois. starting in 1989 the corps attended every DCM Championship until the circuit suspended operations after the 2005 season.

 In 1992 the Scouts attended DCI shows attending the Division III prelims of the U.S. Open in Marion, Ohio and the DCI Division III World Championship prelims at Whitewater.
 The Scouts have attended DCI World Championships every year since 1994, although they have never made finals in their division.

 In 2010 the corps attended the Boy Scouts' National Jamboree at Fort A.P.
 Hill near Bowling Green, Virginia where they performed in concert before over 43,000 Scouts.

 The 2011 season saw an important change to the Racine Scouts horn line.
 During the early off-season, the staff of the corps decided it would be important to switch the corps to perform on instruments in the key of B-flat rather than the key of G, which the corps had performed on during the preceding few decades.
-After a few tribulations with attempts in pre-season to acquire new horns, an agreement was made with a DCA corps to lease their B-flat horns for the summer.
+After a few tribulations with attempts in pre-season to acquire new horns, an agreement was made with a DCA corps(who?) to lease their B-flat horns for the summer.
 The 2011 season subsequently became the first summer the Racine Scouts performed on B-flat horns.
 The Racine Scouts were one of the last corps in DCI to switch from horns keyed in G to B-flat.
 That same year, with a new format at the championships, the Racine Scouts competed as a top-level (now known as World Class) corps for the first time since 1974, finishing thirty-ninth of forty-one corps.

 The Racine Scouts' 85th anniversary season in 2012 was cut short when the corps administration decided to end the summer tour early after facing insurmountable challenges.
 The corps did however attend competitions, both DCI-sanctioned and SDCA, allowing the corps to maintain its title of being continuously competitive.

 Since 2016, the Racine Scouts has not participated in DCI Summer Music Games.

-Sponsorship

-The Racine Scouts Drum & Bugle Corps is a 501 (c)(3) musical organization.
-Randall Chaffee is the organization's executive director, Andrea Birbilis is the corps manager.